gacela-project/gacela-project.com/content/about-gacela/_index.md

 your modules, and it's accessible from the Factory out of the box.
 The Config allows you to construct your business objects with specific configuration values clearly and straightforwardly.

+> It has access to the key-values from your config files.